Crypt2Shell/WinGrade/README.md

 You can execute it in every Windows Operating System from Windows 7 - 10.

-You dont have to Download the Program directly in github.
+You don't have to Download the Program directly at github.

 Just execute: